RomainDeschampsFR/CarcassYieldTweaker/README.md

 # Carcass Yield Tweaker

 Features:
-* Change amount of available Meat, Guts & furs upon killing any animal in The Long Dark.
+* Change amount of available Meat, Guts, and  Hide/Feathers upon killing any animal in The Long Dark
+* Change Fat to Meat Ratio for each animal
-* Change the size of quartering bags and the overall quartering waste value
+* Change the size of quartering bags and the quartering waste amount
-* Change Fat to Meat Ratio
+* Change the time it takes to quarter each animal
-* Change the time it takes to harvest meat and guts globally using a multiplier
+* Change the time it takes to harvest meat from thawed and frozen carcasses (global multiplier))
+* Change the time it take to harvest guts (global multiplier)
-* Change the time it take to harvest hides and feathers per animal
+* Change the time it take to harvest hides and feathers (per animal)

 * Thanks to JoshuaAC the original creator of this mod (UseableMeatMod).